 Fun with link-functions

-This site serves future me and anyone interested as a help to understand how to deal with link-functions in linear models.
+This site serves future me and anyone interested as a help to understand how to interpret the results of regressions that have link-functions.
 One of the difficulties is that the interpretation of models’ parameters changes with the link function and the type of predictors used (see this paper).

 If you detect an error, please let me know: lilla.gurtner2@unibe.ch